inrupt/solid-client-authn-js/packages/browser/README.md

 `solid-client-authn-browser` is a library designed to authenticate web apps (in the browser) with Solid identity servers.
 The main documentation is at the [root of the repository](../../README.md).

+## Required polyfills

+Our JavaScript Client Libraries use relatively modern JavaScript features that will work in all commonly-used browsers, except Internet Explorer.
+However, one of the library we currently use expects some Node.js modules to be present, which must be polyfilled by the bundler.
+Here is a list of the modules to polyfill:
+- `crypto`
+- `stream`
+- `util`
+- `buffer`

+Prior version 5, Webpack polyfilled these by default, but that is no longer the case.
+See [our webpack configuration](./webpack.common.js) for packages that can provide the necessary polyfills.

 ## Underlying libraries

 `solid-client-authn-browser` is based on [`oidc-client-js`](https://github.com/IdentityModel/oidc-client-js).